Can I pay a deposit?

 At the end of the day…

 When children leave camp the team will follow our secure collection procedure.
-This is where the info on the Child Permission form comes in - it will tell us who we should expect to pick up your child and a collection password.
+This is where the info on the Child Permission form comes in - it will tell us who we should expect to pick up your child.
 If anything is different, we’ll call and check with you.
 Of course, arrangements can change, so if things do happen on the day, just let us know who we should expect to collect your child.

 Who’s running the camp?

 Our camps are run by in-house AccessEA staff and specialist providers.
 All are PVG approved and have wide experience of working with children and young people.
 Each camp will have a Head Coach or Camp Leader, and a team to help them deliver each activity and make sure there is an appropriate ratio of adults to children.